-IFCS provides basic human services and enrichment programs to low-income people using community resources.
+Integrated Family Community Services (IFCS) provides basic human services and enrichment programs to low-income people, using community resources.
 IFCS fosters self-sufficiency and respects the dignity of each client.
-IFCS serves the people of Centennial, Englewood, Glendale, Highlands Ranch, Littleton, Lone Tree, Sheridan and unincorporated Arapahoe County.
+It serves the people of Centennial, Englewood, Glendale, Highlands Ranch, Littleton, Lone Tree, Sheridan, and unincorporated Arapahoe County.

 One of IFCS’s main goals is homeless prevention.
 Through a variety of resources including financial assistance (rental, utility, mortgage assistance), transitional and off-site housing IFCS is able to help families achieve their housing goals, access more affordable housing or simply help its families maintain their present shelter.